Sm0rtBuff3rB0yZ/writeups/vu-cyberthon-2023/music-assignment.md

 ## Solution

-The challenge gives us a .zip file, we unzip it and discover a html file: <u>VU Cyberthon 2023.html</u>
-We can open it
+The challenge gives us a .zip file, we unzip it and discover a html file: \_VU Cyberthon 2023.html\_ \n We can open it